-SC Housing is comprised of nine core programs whose missions are to create quality affordable housing opportunities for the citizens of South Carolina through the unique means that have been established.
+SC State Housing is comprised of nine core programs whose missions are to create quality affordable housing opportunities for the citizens of South Carolina through the unique means that have been established.

-The Mortgage Bond Program is the flagship program offered by SC Housing.
+The Mortgage Bond Program is the flagship program offered by SC State Housing.
 The sale of tax exempt bonds to investors provides the bulk of the funding available to qualified homebuyers.
-SC Housing's loans offer qualified borrowers a fixed, competitive interest rate.
-This option allows us the flexibility to adjust interest rates as the market dictates and insures the financial integrity of the program, while putting homeownership within the reach of more South Carolinians.
-Like all of SC Housing's homeownership programs, persons purchasing homes under the Mortgage Bond Program must not exceed income restrictions and must meet credit standards, as well as purchase price restrictions which vary by county.
+SC State Housing's loans offer qualified borrowers a fixed, competitive interest rate.
+This option allows us the flexibility to adjust interest rates as the market dictates and insures the financial integrity of the program, while putting homeownership within the reach of more low-to-moderate income South Carolinians.
+Like all of SC State Housing's homeownership programs, persons purchasing homes under the Mortgage Bond Program must not exceed income restrictions and must meet credit standards, as well as purchase price restrictions which vary by county.